-RTV 1721-4771 Practicum A student may earn one or more hours of credit for participation in a communications production activity.
+A student may earn one or more hours of credit for participation in a communications production activity.
 Practicum credit is offered in a variety of areas, including Television News Production and Radio Production.
 At least three one-hour classes are required for the major.
-Practicum courses and 1891-4893, Practicum may be taken for a maximum of 12 hours credit.
+Practica may be repeated for credit.